MorishitaAi/collection-for-peridot/README.md

 # collection-for-peridot
-First, below I will share a concept related to AOSP ROM (MIUI Mod), Recovery and Flash Instructions
+First, below I will share a concept related to AOSP ROM (MIUI Mod), Recovery and some other notes

 ## What is custom recovery?